 To achieve the best system throughput, partition base tables and EIM tables and set up parallel EIM processes to efficiently exploit partitioned EIM table spaces.

 When a table is created on a partitioned table space, the table is assigned a partitioning key composed of one or more columns.
-EIM tables by default use the clustering U1 index, IF_ROW_BATCH_NUM, ROW_ID.
+EIM tables by default use a clustering U1 index in the order of IF_ROW_BATCH_NUM, ROW_ID.
 In some cases, you can obtain better performance by partitioning EIM tables based on the partitioning key of the target base table, for example, on IF_ROW_BATCH_NUM plus the partitioning key of the corresponding target table.

-NOTE: Do not update the values in the partitioning key because you might have to perform an unload and reload or a REORG on the data to resolve performance issues.
+NOTE: The values in this key should not be updated.
+Changes to values in the partitioning key might require unloading and reloading or performing a REORG on the data to resolve performance issues.

-For more information on partitioning EIM tables, see EIM Tables and Partitioning.
+For more information on DB2 partitioning, see Understanding Siebel Partitioning.